Overview of the main changes since the previous report update

 International protection

-• A new asylum system (embassy procedure) introduced in May 2020, severely limiting access to asylum, including for those who are legally staying in Hungary, is still in force.
+A new asylum system (embassy procedure) introduced in May 2020, severely limiting access to asylum, including for those who are legally staying in Hungary, is still in force.
 Asylum applications can only be lodged after a declaration of intent is approved by the asylum authority.
-Declarations of intent can only be lodged at the Hungarian embassy in Kyiv (Ukraine) or Belgrade (Serbia), except for beneficiaries of subsidiary protection, family members of recognised refugees and beneficiaries of subsidiary protection and those being subject to forced measures, and measures or punishments affecting personal liberty if they entered legally.
-In 2025, the last exception was modified and the “illegal entry criteria was removed”.
-This in practice means that persons detained or those under compulsory place of stay can submit an asylum application, despite the illegal entry, but those just apprehended by the police still cannot (pushbacks are therefore not affected by this modification).
-This change means that there will be a slightly increased number of asylum seekers in Hungary in 2025, however the system is still incompatible with the EU law, as the CJEU judgement C-823/21 from 22 June 2023 clearly states.
-In April 2024, the Commission has decided to send a letter of formal notice to Hungary for failing to comply with this ruling (see Access to the procedure and registration).
+Declarations of intent can only be lodged at the Hungarian embassy in Kyiv (Ukraine) or Belgrade (Serbia), except for beneficiaries of subsidiary protection, family members of recognised refugees and beneficiaries of subsidiary protection and those being subject to forced measures, and measures or punishments affecting personal liberty.
+This system was found incompatible with EU law, as the CJEU judgement C-823/21 from 22 June 2023 clearly states.
+In August 2025, another exception was added, so that Unaccompanied Asylum Seeking Children (UaSC) who are residing in Hungary can now apply for asylum.

 Asylum procedure

-• No access to the asylum procedure: In 2024, only 29 people managed to apply for asylum in Hungary and no recommendation on the approval of entry from NDGAP was issued in the embassy procedure.
-The asylum authority still continues to issue refusal decisions to those who entered Hungary legally and try to apply for asylum, stating that they are requesting something impossible, as according to the current legislative framework in place, they should submit an intent at the Hungarian Embassy prior to being allowed to apply for asylum in Hungary, despite clear judgements of domestic courts to conduct an in-merit procedure (see Refusal of applications without examination on the meritsunder Admissibility procedures).
+• No access to the asylum procedure: Although the number of asylum seekers increased in 2025 due to the additional exceptions added (i.e., detained persons or persons with compulsory placement of stay and UaSC can now apply for asylum), the number of asylum seekers is still very low (113 asylum applicants).
+As in 2024, no recommendation on the approval of entry from NDGAP was issued in the embassy procedure.
+The asylum authority still continues to issue refusal decisions to those who entered Hungary legally and try to apply for asylum, stating that they are requesting something impossible, as according to the current legislative framework in place, they should submit an intent at the Hungarian Embassy prior to being allowed to apply for asylum in Hungary, despite clear judgements of domestic courts to conduct an in-merit procedure (see Refusal of applications without examination on the merits under Admissibility procedures).

 • Push backs (see Access to the territory and pushbacks):

-• Decrease due to the change in migration pathways: In 2024, there were 5,713 pushbacks carried out, which represents a significant decrease compared with previous years, however not due to the changes in the Hungarian legislation or practice.
-This decline is due to a police operation and increased police presence in Northern Serbia, preventing migrants to access the Serbian-Hungarian border.
+• Decrease due to the change in migration pathways: In 2025, 5,580 pushbacks were carried out, which is similar to 2024 figures, where 5,713 pushbacks were recorded.
+This is still a significant decrease compared with previous years, but not due to the changes in the Hungarian legislation or practice.
+Rather, this decline is due to a police operation and increased police presence in Northern Serbia, preventing migrants to access the Serbian Hungarian border.

-• No compliance with the CJEU judgement: On 13 June 2024 the CJEU ruled that Hungary failed to comply with the C-808/18 judgement (push backs are against EU law) and ordered to pay the European Commission a lump sum in the amount of EUR 200 000 000 and a penalty payment of EUR 1 000 000 per day until the date of compliance with the judgment.
-Hungarian Government’s reaction to the judgement was firm, they refuse to pay anything up to date and they did not make any changes in order to implement the judgement.
+• Still no compliance with the CJEU judgement: On 13 June 2024, the CJEU ruled that Hungary failed to comply with the C-808/18 judgement (concluding, among others, that push backs are against EU law) and ordered the Member State to pay the European Commission a lump sum in the amount of EUR 200,000,000 and a penalty payment of EUR 1,000,000 per day until the date of compliance with the judgment.
+The Hungarian Government’s reaction to the judgement was firm, as they have refused to pay anything up to this date and they did not make any changes in order to implement the judgement.

-• No suspensive effect in appeals against expulsion: The new GRTCN Act removed a recourse to a suspensive effect in administrative actions against a final decision ordering expulsion.
-This has serious implications for asylum seekers whose applications were rejected as inadmissible or in accelerated procedure, as the appeal against such decision only has suspensive effect in limited cases and since there is no suspensive effect possible against expulsion, they could be expelled before their asylum application is adjudicated in the appeal (see Admissibility procedure and Accelerated procedure).
+• No suspensive effect in appeals against expulsion: The provisions of the GRTCN Act that removed a recourse to a suspensive effect in administrative actions against a final decision ordering expulsion are still in force (see Admissibility procedure and Accelerated procedure).

 Reception conditions

-• Extremely low occupancy of reception centres: As in 2023, the reception centres had very low occupancy (see Reception Conditions).
+• Extremely low occupancy of reception centres: The reception centres had very low occupancy throughout 2025 (see Reception Conditions).

-• No activities: There are absolutely no activities provided in reception centres and apart from using the internet, the residents have nothing to do the whole day.
+• No activities: There are no activities provided in reception centres and, apart from using the internet, the residents have nothing to do the whole day.

 Detention of asylum applicants

-• Quasi automatic detention of people awaiting Dublin transfer: In 2024, 83 people were detained awaiting Dublin transfer.
-The HHC finds such a high number particularly worrying as it implies that the detention measure is imposed quasi automatically.
+• Quasi automatic detention of people awaiting Dublin transfer: In 2025, 104 people were detained awaiting a Dublin transfer, which is an increase compared to 2024, when 83 people were detained.
+The HHC finds such a high number particularly worrying as it implies that the detention measure is imposed quasi automatically, taking into account also the fact that only 72 outgoing transfers were actually carried out.
 It should be noted that people awaiting an outgoing Dublin transfer are not considered asylum seekers in Hungary (see Detention of Asylum Seekers).

-• Limited access to detention facilities: In 2024, NGOs were still not allowed to access detention facilities (see Access to detention facilities).
+• Limited access to detention facilities: In 2025, the HHC was still not allowed to access detention facilities.
+However, in November 2025, the Menedék Association gained access for their social worker (see Access to detention facilities).

-• ECtHR judgements: In 2024, seven more judgements finding breaches of the Convention with regard to detention in the transit zone were issued.
+• ECtHR judgements: In 2025, three more judgements finding breaches of the Convention with regard to detention in the transit zone were issued.[3]

 Content of international protection